lewisself64/Chess/README.md

 ### Castling

 In order to castle you must select the king.
-If castling is alowed in the current possition you should see the king should be alowed to move to the g or c square.
+If castling is alowed in the current possition the king should be alowed to move two squares.
 Once you click on the move the rook will automatically move to the new position.

 ### En Passant

 If a pawn moves two squares next to an enemy pawn, you will be given the option to capture it as if it only moved one.
 The square will be highlighted as red even though there is no piece occupying this square.
-When you select this move, your pawn will move to the new location and the pawn which has moved 2 squares will be removed from the board.
+When you select this move, your pawn will move to the new location and the enemy pawn will be removed from the board.

 **Note:** The capture can only be made on the move immediately after the opposing pawn makes the two square move.